fensak-io/fensak/README.md

 The easiest way to get started with Fensak is with [our official GitHub App, backed by our hosted managed service](https://github.com/apps/fensak-app).
-Check out our [Getting started guide](https://docs.fensak.io/docs/getting-started) for an quick overview of installing the app, configuring it, and getting going with auto-approving your Continuous Delivery Pull Requests.
+Check out our [Getting started guide](https://docs.fensak.io/docs/getting-started) for a quick overview of installing the app, configuring it, and getting going with auto-approving your Continuous Delivery Pull Requests.